Jets RB Bell wants plenty of carries in team debut

 "I'm not trying to prove anybody wrong," Bell said.
 "I'm not trying to prove the Steelers wrong.
 Everybody is trying to format me with the Steelers.
 I'm not talking about the Steelers anymore.
 I'm done talking about the Steelers.
 I want to worry about the Bills, and I want to worry about the Jets.
 That's it.
 "I'm going to go out there and prove to myself I'm the same player, if not better.
 I want to prove to my teammates I'm the same player, if not better -- and the Bills."

-Bell rushed for 5,536 yards and 35 touchdowns and caught 312 passes for 2,660 yards and seven scores during five seasons with Pittsburgh.
-He rushed for over 1,200 yards three times and was named to the Pro Bowl on each occasion.
+Bell rushed for 5,336 yards and 35 touchdowns and caught 312 passes for 2,660 yards and seven scores during five seasons with Pittsburgh.
+He rushed for more than 1,200 yards three times and was named to the Pro Bowl on each occasion.
 He figures he is in the prime of his career at age 27 and he is feeling fresh after avoiding the pounding last season that a running back takes.

 Gase is waiting to see Bell's skills on display.
 He recently watched Steelers tape "to remind ourselves who that is back there."
 Gase said Bell is the best running back he has ever coached.